bobobo199733/A-Survey-of-Quality-Characteristics-for-Code-Generating-LLMs-rep-pkg/README.md

     |--- CSVs                                          Contains additional CSV files outputted from the "jupyter_notebook_energy_consumption.ipynb" Python script, which was utilized at a later stage for this study.
     |--- Figures                                       Contains the figures outputted from the "jupyter_notebook_energy_consumption.ipynb" Python script.
-    |--- Papers                                        Contains XLSX and CSV files that are the initially gathered papers for Energy Consumption, the snowballing process, and the applied selection criteria.
+    |--- Papers                                        Contains XLSX and CSV files that are the initially gathered papers for Energy Consumption, the snowballing process, and the applied selection criteria, research facets, research methods, and first author affiliation country.
     |--- jupyter_notebook_energy_consumption.ipynb     The Jupyter Notebook in Python utilized for generating the plots and the descriptive statistics that are required for answering RQ1 and RQ3.

 ### Phase-1-Literature-Review/Explainability

     |--- CSVs                                          Contains additional CSV files outputted from the "jupyter_notebook_explainability.ipynb" Python script, which was utilized at a later stage for this study.
     |--- Figures                                       Contains the figures outputted from the "jupyter_notebook_explainability.ipynb" Python script.
-    |--- Papers                                        Contains XLSX and CSV files that are the initially gathered papers for Explainability, the snowballing process, and the applied selection criteria.
+    |--- Papers                                        Contains XLSX and CSV files that are the initially gathered papers for Explainability, the snowballing process, and the applied selection criteria, research facets, research methods, and first author affiliation country.
     |--- jupyter_notebook_explainability.ipynb         The Jupyter Notebook in Python utilized for generating the plots and the descriptive statistics that are required for answering RQ1 and RQ3.
     |--- Explainability-Utilised-Methods.xlsx          Contains the utilized frameworks across the papers that meet the selection criteria, required for answering RQ2.